1. Why should I publish a book?

 A nonfiction book is an effective and versatile marketing tool.
 It supports your existing brand, a new brand, or a re-brand.
 It even supports your brand if that brand is you.
 For instance, you’ve lived a personal experience you want to share for others to benefit from, such as personal loss, business success, mountain climbing, hardship.

 Other reasons to write a book include, you’ve solved a common problem, for example, tips & tricks for saving money.
 You want to make a difference on an issue, such as mental health or climate change.
 You might want to convince or convert, change minds, or simply set the record straight.
 This could be personal, political, or professional.
 Your book needs to have a point of difference from the others in its category.
-For instance, your book can be different If you have a unique point-of-view on an issue, event, or era.
+For instance, your book’s difference might be a unique point-of-view on an issue, event, or era.
 A book can also be a legacy for your family.
 You might like to share the successes and challenges of your life or provide a history of a family business.

 2. What are the stages in writing a nonfiction book?